How to Make Habits Stick

-1. A list of tasks to perform to succeed at something, often with anecdotes and success stories to make it more palatable.
+1. A list of tasks to perform to succeed at something.
+This often comes with anecdotes and success stories to make it easy to read for the dumbest reader.

-2. A contrarian list of things that the first list of tasks overlooks, usually with counter-cultural rhetoric included.
+2. A contrarian list of things that the first list of tasks overlooks.
+The author usually frames it with counter-cultural rhetoric (e.g., “What Every Author Gets Wrong About Making Cheese!”).

 These are all often effective, but only to a point.

-People usually know broadly what to do: eat right, exercise daily, pay bills on time, make friends.
-Knowing what to do isn’t the problem or reading the rest of this website would solve all of humanity’s problems.
+Typically, people broadly understand what to do: eat right, exercise daily, pay bills on time, make friends, etc. If knowing what to do was the problem, the information age would have eradicated or removed all of society’s issues.

 2. A method carries out.